What is Xeomin

 The Food and Drug Administration (FDA) has approved the supplemental Biologics License Application (sBLA) for Xeomin for sale. (incobotulinumtoxinA; Merz Pharmaceuticals) for the treatment of chronic sialorrhea in patients aged 2 years and older.
-Previously, Xeomin was only approved for chronic sialorrhea in adults.

-How does Xeomin work on muscles?
+How does Xeomin Work

-XEOMIN is an anti-wrinkle injection medicine: that is injected into muscles and used to:
+It is injected into muscles and used to:

 - treat increased muscle stiffness in the arm because of upper limb spasticity in adults.